PrefectHQ/prefect/docs/tutorial/flow-task-config.md

 You can attach a `name`, `description`, `version` and other metadata to a flow via [decorator keyword arguments](/api-ref/prefect/flows/#prefect.flows.Flow).

-You can provide a human-readable `name` for your flow to determine how it should appear in the logs and the UI - if not provided, Prefect will use the name of the flow function.
+You can provide a human-readable `name` for your flow to determine how it should appear in the logs and the UI.
+If a name isn't provided, Prefect will use the name of the flow function.

 ```python
 from prefect import flow